 By Reserve Bank of India….

-All banknotes in these denominations issued hitherto by the Reserve Bank will continue to be legal tender.
+All the banknotes in the denomination of ₹ 100 issued by the Bank in the past will continue to be legal tender.